ramensoftware/windows-11-file-explorer-styling-guide/README.md

 ## Explorer frame container height

-The height of the explorer frame container which includes the tabs, the address bar, and the command bar, set to zero to use the default height.
+The height of the explorer frame container, which includes the tabs, the address bar, and the command bar; set it to zero to use the default height.

 ## Tab